 The Me’s say, “That child deserves to enjoy yummy Mongolian BBQ as much as everyone else does”.
 The We’s go hungry…(or settle for fast food).

 Here’s another good example.
-Currently less than 0.3% of Americans identify as transgender, putting them firmly in the Me category.
-Yet, throughout this great nation the We’s are required to add an additional set of bathrooms to the usual, “Men/Women” duo to meet this Me demand.
-Or, more likely, they are turning a men’s room into an all gender bathroom (in other words, the men’s room is forced to identify itself as gender neutral…)
+Currently, less than 0.3% of Americans identify as transgender, putting them firmly in the Me category.
+Yet, throughout this great nation, the We’s are required to add an additional set of bathrooms to the usual, “Men/Women” duo to meet this Me demand.
+Or, more likely, they are turning a men’s room into an all-gender bathroom (in other words, the men’s room is forced to identify itself as gender neutral…)

 Regardless of how you feel about the transgender population, is it fair for businesses to have to bear the expense of remodeling toilet facilities to meet an almost non-existent demand?
-Is a military required to completely retool it’s infrastructure to deal with this as well?
+Is a military required to completely retool its infrastructure to deal with this as well?
 Like the kid and his parents who ruined my dinner with my wife, why do the needs of the very few seem to completely outweigh the needs of the very many?

 At a minimum, the Me issues should have to get in line and wait their turn like everyone else.
-Do rights of marijuana smokers take precedence over the ever-increasing problem of rampant mentally ill homeless people in this country?
+Do the rights of marijuana smokers take precedence over the ever-increasing problem of rampant mentally ill homeless people in this country?
 The marijuana Me’s have a loud voice on social media and dominate television channels like Vice TV (ever seen, “Weediquette”?)
 The homeless don’t have such a voice.

 In the National Archives building sits a document.
 It was authored on September 17th, 1787.
 It starts with a simple, yet eloquent phrase:

 No mention of me anywhere in The Constitution.

 Everyone’s opinion deserves to be heard.
 But no one’s voice should be drowned out by the voices of others.